Virginia González Torres

-Virginia Gonzalez Torres is a female human rights activist in Mexico who provides support and resources for the mentally ill.
+Virginia González Torres is a human rights activist in Mexico who provides support and resources for the mentally ill.
 She is often referred to as the Dorothea Dix of Mexico.

-Born into a wealthy family that owned a pharmacy chain, Virginia began a volunteer women's program at Sayago hospital in the 1980s.
+Born into a wealthy family that owned a pharmacy chain, (Note: Sister to Víctor and Jorge.)
+González began a volunteer women's program at Sayago hospital in the 1980s.
 In her investigative role, she has sneaked into most of the public mental institutions in Mexico, sometimes posing as a patient, and she once smuggled the mayor of Mexico City into a men's mental hospital to view the conditions there.
 More than once she has been beaten up at institutions when she was discovered inside hiding in the dark.

-In 1992 Virginia helped make men's mental hospital Ramirez Moreno infamous by filming conditions inside.
+In 1992 González helped make men's mental hospital Ramirez Moreno infamous by filming conditions inside.
 In 1995, she helped draft a new mental health law.

-A Look at the Soul

-Virginia Gonzalez Torres was born in Mexico City, the daughter of Margarita Torres de la Parra and Roberto González Terán.
-He began his approach to the issue of human rights of the mentally ill when he faces 22 years to an episode that changed his life.
-Her older sister is hospitalized in a private psychiatric hospital in the United States, to be attended by depression.
-It was then that Virginia could see that, the psychiatric world, a world of confinement, punishment, neglect and suffering.
-When visiting her sister in the hospital daily, was awaken their interest in these places, then he realized that he had isolation rooms where patients could stay for days as part of treatment.

-Over the years Virginia was getting closer to the Psychiatric Hospital in Mexico now, his great ability to empathize with clients allowed them to look at the person behind the diagnosis and may feel their needs, was then given account that has found a cause to fight for the defense of human rights of people with mental illness.